Dobbs96/Dobbs96/README.md

 - 👋 Hi, I’m @Dobbs96
 - 👀 I’m interested into coding and learning more.
 - 🌱 I’m currently learning web developing.
-- Please try to reach me at my email Dobbs282@gmail.com
+- Reach me at my email Dobbs282@gmail.com

 I have a lot to learn, but i am enjoying my everyday tasks.
 Everyday I am putting my skills to the test.
 I don't think there is a limit on my skills.
 There is always something new coming to master!